cysouw/graphicalgrammar/text/other.md

 - https://academic.oup.com/edited-volume/62210/chapter/550164521
 - https://en.wikipedia.org/wiki/An_Essay_Towards_a_Real_Character,_and_a_Philosophical_Language

-### Sicard (1799) *Cours d'instruction d'un sourd-muet*
+### Sicard (1799) *Cours d'instruction d'un sourd-muet* {#sec:sicard1799}

 Roch-Ambroise Cucurron Sicard (1742-1822) was director of *L'Institut National de Jeunes Sourds de Paris* and a highly influential educator for the Deaf.
 His father's surname was *Cucuron*, but Roch-Ambroise used it as a second first name, using his mother's surname *Sicard* as his surname.
 He wrote a two-volume *Grammaire générale* in which he introduced a superscript *chiffre* 'number' [@sicard1798a: 29] to indicate subject (with the digit 1) and verb (with the digit 2).
 However, he never uses these digits in the rest of his grammar.
 There are various examples of dotted lines in the grammar [e.g. @sicard1798b: 120, 125, 224, 328, 360-362, 369], but they are never used for the syntactic analysis of a specific sentence.

 In his next book, the *Cours d'instruction d'un sourd-muet* [@sicard1799: 63-71, 101, 111-112, 178, 332-336] he expands on his idea of using numbers for syntactic analysis and uses it frequently.
-Using modern terminology, Sicard uses the digits 1 to 5 for the following grammatical functions, illustrated in [@fig:sicard1799_112].
+Using modern terminology, Sicard uses the digits 1 to 5 for the following grammatical functions, which is illustrated in [@fig:sicard1799_112].

 - 1: subject and nominal/adjectival predicate
 - 2: copula